-When making a booking you agree to make two payments.
-First - the non-refundable deposit of £150 to reserve the date and time of your appointment.
-Second - the remaining balance based on the service you'll choose below.
+When booking you agree to make 2 payments.
+First - the non-refundable deposit of £150 to confirm the date and time of your appointment.
+Second - the remaining balance based on the test service you'll choose below.

 Fees and Cancellation Policy

 Secure 24/7 Booking

 fast, secure and simple for you